 Of course, there is a degree of skill required in picking up the various emotional cues and responding to them in the right way.
 In most cases, though, the key is to listen, observe and, importantly, put yourself in the other person's shoes.
 With a little bit of imagination, that's not so hard to do.

+What is Empathy?
 Empathy is the recognition and understanding of the states of mind, including beliefs and desires, of the people around you.
 It is a matter of knowing what is important to them and what is not.
 However, it should also go beyond that to understanding why other people are likely to feel a certain way.
 In the workplace, showing empathy does not mean the same as giving agreement.
 It is perfectly feasible to understand how someone feels without being obliged to agree with their point of view.
 In the same way, nothing stops you from seeing why an advertising campaign is effective, without particularly liking the background music or the celebrity endorser.

-Most of us recognise the importance of rapport, even if we cannot precisely define how to build it.
+Building Rapport Most of us recognise the importance of rapport, even if we cannot precisely define how to build it.
 In essence, it is a question of reducing the differences between two people at a subconscious level.
 This can be done by noting similarities, highlighting common goals and identifying shared goals or beliefs.
 A good level of rapport makes it easier to manage and lead a team.
 Usually, the best way for managers to start building rapport is by talking about what most interests members of the team, or what they find important.
 Too many managers only talk to their staff when they need something and are then surprised when, in a crunch, subordinates are not prepared to go the extra mile.

-When something happens at work, we are likely to experience one of three different types of emotion.
+Team Exercise When something happens at work, we are likely to experience one of three different types of emotion.
 We may feel positive, excited and optimistic; neutral and basically content; or negative, frustrated and annoyed.
 For any leader, a useful exercise is to ask your team to list the work-related events or activities which cause them to feel positive, neutral and negative emotions.
 Afterwards, you can arrange a brainstorming session to devise strategies to help maximise the positive events and emotions, and minimise the others.
 You can progressively implement the best ideas before periodically repeating the exercise.